TaygaHoshi/tt-project/Content/Player Characters.md

 ## Initiative
 See: [[sigil-of-uchma/Content/Combat#Turn Order|Turn Order]].
 Each player character has a base initiative of 0.
-This can be changed with
+This changes with equipment like armor and some abilities affect it.

 ## Starter Equipment
 Each player character can choose a starting equipment: